zchee/golang-wiki/FileTreeDocumentation.md

 ### misc/cgo

+The `misc/cgo` directory contains tests and examples of cgo.

 ### misc/chrome

+The `misc/chrome` directory contains a Chrome extension for Go contributors.

 ### misc/git

+The `misc/git` directory contains a pre-commit hook to ensure that go files have been run through gofmt.

 ### misc/ios

 ### misc/linkcheck

+The `misc/linkcheck` directory contains a program for ensuring there are no missing links in the godoc website.

 ### misc/nacl

+The `misc/nacl` directory contains Go's integration with nacl, which is used by [the Go playground](https://play.golang.org).

 ### misc/sortac

+The `misc/sortac` directory contains a utility for sorting the `AUTHORS` and `CONTRIBUTORS` files.

 ### misc/swig

+The `misc/swig` directory contains examples of using Go with [SWIG](https://github.com/swig/swig).

 ### misc/tour

+The `misc/tour` directory contains the resources and source code for the [Go tour](https://tour.golang.org).

 ### misc/trace

+The `misc/trace` directory contains a generated file used by `go tool trace`.

 ## pkg

+The `pkg` directory contains platform-specific build artifacts.
+It will always contain the following:

 ### pkg/include

 ### pkg/obj

 ### pkg/tool

+The `pkg/tool` directory contains the platform-specific tool chain exposed by the `go tool` command.

 ## src